 We anticipate that, depending on market conditions, it will take up to one year to invest substantially all of the net proceeds of this offering in securities meeting our investment objective.
 During this period, we will invest the net proceeds primarily in cash, cash equivalents, U.S. government securities, repurchase agreements and high-quality debt instruments maturing in one year or less from the time of investment, which may produce returns that are significantly lower than the returns which we expect to achieve when our portfolio is fully invested in securities meeting our investment objective.
-As a result, any distributions that we make during this period may be substantially lower than the distributions that we may be able to make when our portfolio is fully invested in securities meeting our investment objective.
-In addition, until such time as the net proceeds of the offering are invested in securities meeting our investment objective, the market price for our common stock may decline.
+As a result, any distributions that we make during this period may be substantially lower than the distributions that we may be able to make when our portfolio is fully invested in securities meeting our investment objective, the market price for our common stock may decline.
 Thus, the initial return on your investment may be lower than when, if ever, our portfolio is fully invested in securities meeting our investment objective.